Early Years - Otters and Badgers 2021 - 2022

 - Please can all clothing be labelled including their shoes - as we will swap them throughout the day to put on our wellies.

-- PE sessions in the hall will recommence Monday 12th April 2021.
-The children can come to school on PE days in their PE kits which is a plain white t-shirt, black leggings or trackie bottoms (black shorts in the summer months) a pair of trainers and their red Abingdon jumper/cardigan to keep them warm.
+- PE sessions in the hall will begin after October Half Term.
+The children's PE kit consists of: a plain white t-shirt, black leggings or trackie bottoms (black shorts in the summer months) a pair of trainers and their red Abingdon jumper/cardigan to keep them warm.

 Number Bonds Game

 - The children work really hard to earn points for displaying skills such as good listening, working hard, and team work.
-When the children gain 10 points they can select a prize from the prize box, their points are reset and the children start again to earn another 10 points.
-This is shared with parents through class dojo so they can see their child’s achievements.
+This is shared with parents through class dojo so they can see their child’s individual achievements.